Thombas/revised-repository-pattern/README.md

 ## License

-The MIT License (MIT).
+This package is open-sourced software licensed under the **MIT License**.
-See the [LICENSE file](https://github.com/Thombas/revised-repository-pattern/blob/main/LICENSE.md) for more details.
+See the [LICENSE file](https://github.com/Thombas/revised-repository-pattern/blob/main/LICENSE.md) for full details.